 1 What are the most desirable technical and operational characteristics of future systems for the amateur and amateur-satellite services?

-2 What techniques being applied or investigated in these services may be of interest to other services?
+2 What techniques, particularly those which exploit propagation phenomena and conserve spectrum, are being applied or investigated in these services?

+3 Which of these techniques may be of interest to other services?

-How can these services make greater contributions to training of operators and technicians in developing countries?4 What are the appropriate criteria for frequency sharing between the amateur, amateur-satellite and other radiocommunication services?
+4 How can the amateur and amateur-satellite services make greater contributions to training of operators and technicians in developing countries?

+5 What are the appropriate criteria for frequency sharing among stations in the amateur and amateur-satellite services and between the amateur, amateur-satellite and other radiocommunication services?

-5 What technical and operational characteristics are most suitable for amateur and amateur-satellite systems for communications during natural disasters?
+6 What technical and operational characteristics are most suitable for amateur and amateur-satellite systems for communications during natural disasters?